Ronnie Barnes (American football)

-Ronnie P. Barnes (born February 15, 1952) is an American football athletic trainer who is the head athletic trainer for the New York Giants of the National Football League (NFL).
-He is also their senior vice president of medical services, and has been with the organization since 1976.
-He graduated from East Carolina University in 1975, and was the first African-American head athletic trainer in the NFL.
+Ronnie P. Barnes (born February 15, 1952) is an American football athletic trainer who is the Senior Vice President of Medical Services & Training Staff for the New York Giants of the National Football League (NFL).
+He has been with the organization since 1976.
+He graduated from East Carolina University in 1975, and was the first African-American Head Athletic Trainer in the NFL.

 Early life and education

 Ronnie Barnes was born on February 15, 1952, in North Carolina.
 He attended East Carolina University and graduated in 1975.
 He was an assistant athletic trainer for the football team in 1975 after his graduation.
 He later went to Michigan State University to get a master's degree.